Star Fox 64: Reception

-Star Fox 64 received critical acclaim and was one of the top-selling games of 1997, second to Mario Kart 64.
+Star Fox 64 received acclaim and was one of the top-selling games of 1997, second to Mario Kart 64.
 Reviews hailed the level branching system, particularly its use of player performance and secret in-level triggers rather than simple path selection.
 Many reviewers also praised the multiplayer modes as an ample source of replay value.
 However, Crispin Boyer of Electronic Gaming Monthly (EGM) considered them a waste, contending that the split screen display made targets too small to pinpoint.
 The game's voice clips were widely complimented, not for the quality of the acting, but for the unprecedented quantity of audio clips for a cartridge-based game.
 Critics also applauded the precise analog control, boss designs, Rumble Pak implementation, and cinematic cutscenes.
-GamePro gave the game a perfect 5 out of 5 in all four categories, praising the gameplay, graphics, controls, and fun factor.
+GamePro gave it five out of five in all four categories, praising the gameplay, graphics, controls, and fun factor.

 The most common criticism was that Star Fox 64 was not as much of a leap over the original Star Fox as Super Mario 64 was over previous Mario games, in particular that the gameplay was still on rails.
-This perceived shortcoming did little to dull critics' response to the game, however.
 GameSpot reviewer Glenn Rubenstein declared Star Fox 64 "an instant classic" and "a pleasure to look at".
 EGM gave it their "Game of the Month" award, with Dan Hsu calling it "a shooting fan's dream come true" and Shawn Smith "almost as good as Mario 64".
 IGN reviewer Doug Perry said it "demonstrates that shooters are more alive now than ever".